NEHILChipsJU/adaptation/README.md

 ### Task 1
 By scanning the interpolation parameter $\lambda \in [0,1]$, the following observations were obtained:

-- **constant interpolated conceptor** is able to perform interpolation only under limited conditions.
+- **Constant interpolated conceptor** is able to perform interpolation only under limited conditions.
 - However, when the **Conceptor Control Loop (CCL)** is applied, the range of conditions where interpolation can be successfully achieved is significantly extended.

 These results are consistent with the findings of Pourcel et al. (2024), emphasizing the potential of adaptive mechanisms for neuromorphic hardware applications.

 ### Task 2
+A **qualitative assessment** was conducted after the removal of K neurons.
+For each increment of K, 70 trials were performed with randomly removed neurons.
+The network was considered to fail when the variance of the principal component of the degraded network ($\sigma^2_{degraded}$) dropped below 10% of the variance observed in the non-degraded network ($\sigma^2$).

+$$
+\sigma^2_{degraded}< 0.1 \cdot \sigma^2
+$$

+The results show that, when using a constant coneptor or the CCL, the failure rate of the network with 10% of its neurons disbled remains below 20%.
+Moreover, with the CCL, the failure rate can be further reduced to about 5% under the same level of degradation.
+This findings highlight the effectiveness of the Concerptor Control Loop in enhancing robustness of Reservoir Computing systems.

 ---

 ## References

-Pourcel, G., Goldmann, M., Fischer, I., & Soriano, M. C. (2024). *Adaptive control of recurrent neural networks using conceptors.* **Chaos, 34**(10), 103127. https://doi.org/10.1063/5.0211692
+- Pourcel, G., Goldmann, M., Fischer, I., & Soriano, M. C. (2024). *Adaptive control of recurrent neural networks using conceptors.* **Chaos, 34**(10), 103127. https://doi.org/10.1063/5.0211692
+- McClelland, J. L., Rumelhart, D. E., & PDP Research Group.
+(1986).
+*Parallel Distributed Processing, Volume 2: Explorations in the Microstructure of Cognition: Psychological and Biological Models.*
+Cambridge, MA: MIT Press.